 Medical Grade Foam

-Mammoth Make a combination of Medical Grade foam and reflex foam and Medical grade foam and Pocket springs , this combination is exclusive to Mammoth and offers a virtually heat free mattress and certainly cooler than Latex or Memory Foam , Mammoth beds and Mammoth mattresses are currently not available to be sold online and can be ssen in store
+Mammoth Make a combination of Medical Grade foam and reflex foam and Medical grade foam and Pocket springs.
+This combination is exclusive to Mammoth and offers a virtually heat free mattress and certainly cooler than Latex or Memory Foam.

 A synthetic, petroleum based foam with performances and price varying according to density and quality.
 It is widely used and versatile.